LarsSchy/SMAC-M/README.md

    - RESARE layer (lookup #164) uses SY(ESSARE01) and SY(PSSARE01) symbols, but those symbols are not present.
 They were removed.
    - TOPMAR layer uses OBJNAM field for label, but this field is not present
    - SOUNDG layer is in display-cat Other, it has been transfered to Standard
- - The TOPMAR conditional symbol does not check other features for floating or rigid platforms.
-   All top marks are displayed as rigid by default.
-   You can choose to display all top marks as floating instead by changing `topmark_style` from `rigid` to `floating` in the configuration file or by setting the `TOPMARK_FLOATING` environment variable.
- - The SYMINS conditional symbol does not attempt to use the instructions found in the features.
-All NEWOBJ features will use the generic symbolization
- - The LEGLIN conditional symbol does not take into account the DISTANCE_TAGS value selected by the mariner and does not display the course.
- - The OWNSHP will always symbolize as the OWNSHP01 symbol.

 ## Generating Symbolset